 No, I don’t just mean the amount of time you spend editing in Premiere Pro.
-Or the number of conversations you have about your kit.
+Or the number of conversations you have about your kit (or filming accessories).
 Or how often you check the price on that lens.

 One thing content creators share is a struggle to get the most out of every single video shoot.
 And since it’s such a common issue, it’s something that everyone — even veteran filmmakers — can always learn more about.